Blocking Ads with Pi-hole in Kubernetes

 targetPort: 53

-You can then head into the admin console under Settings > DHCP
+protocol: UDPYou can then head into the admin console under Settings > DHCP and enable the DHCP

 server, setting up your desired range and any static leases.
 Once this is enabled,